STUDENT OPINION POLL: The Pros and Cons of School Uniforms

 [For the following piece several teenagers were asked how they felt about school uniforms.
 They are identified below by initials only.)

 School uniforms have been a controversial topic of discussion for a long, long time.
 Whether or not students should wear uniforms is something that no one seems able to agree on.
 People who actually attend schools would, of course, say we shouldn’t wear uniforms; but many students do believe there are good reasons for uniforms in schools.
 There are many pros and cons to school uniforms and of course I have my own opinions.
 But I decided that instead of presenting this topic from only one person’s point of view, I would ask a few different people how they felt about school uniforms.
+If you want to make sure that your kid’s uniforms get washed thoroughly, you may consider seeking 2ULaundry services.

 (RC): “School uniforms have many purposes like ‘taking pride in one’s school.’
 School uniforms are good because if we were required to wear school uniforms, we wouldn’t have to spend so much money on clothes.”